Boškarin: Origins

 The Boškarin is said to be descended from bulls of the Podolica breed.
 The breed belongs to the gray steppe branch.

 Threats and conservation

 As early as the 1960s, there were around 60,000 specimens of Boškarin left in Istria, but when new breeds were introduced to increase efficiency in agriculture, they interbred.
 In the early 1990s, only a few purebred specimens remained in Istria.
-Boškarins had by then completely disappeared from the Slovenian part of Istria.
+By then, Boškarins had completely disappeared from the Slovenian part of Istria.
 Work was then started by private individuals and interest groups to save the Boškarins from extinction.
 Today there are at least 350 cows, 18 bulls and 43 oxen scattered over Istria.